victorheringer/planning-poker-deck/README.md

 - 📴 Offline first.
 You don't need to rely on your mobile connection to estimate things!

 - 💾 Small footprint.
-Only 150kb gzipped and 300kb unpacked!
+Less than 100kb gzipped and around 300kb unpacked!

 - 📝 Create your own custom deck.
 Or use any of the given default decks that covers most common decks.